Dacope Upazila: Demographics

+As of the 2011 Census of Bangladesh, Dacope upazila had 36,597 households and a population of 152,316.
+26,092 (17.13%) were under 10 years of age.
+Dacope had an average literacy rate of 56.00%, compared to the national average of 51.8%, and a sex ratio of 997 females per 1000 males.
+14,188 (9.31%) of the population lived in urban areas.

 According to the 1991 Bangladesh census, Dacope had a population of 143,131.
 Males constituted 52.25% of the population, and females 47.75%.
 The population aged 18 or over was 78,759.
 Dacope had an average literacy rate of 37.6% (7+ years), compared to the national average of 32.4%.

-It is the only Hindu majority Upazilla of Bangladesh.
+It is the only Hindu majority upazila in Bangladesh.

 Administration

-The administration of Dacope thana was established in 1913 and turned into an upazila in 1983.

-Dacope Upazila is divided into Dacope Municipality and ten union parishads: Bajua, Banishanta, Dakop, Koilashgonj, Kamarkhola, Khulna Range, Laudoba, Pankhali, Sutarkhali, and Tildanga.
+Dacope Upazila is divided into Chalna Municipality and ten union parishads: Bajua, Banishanta, Dacope, Kailashganj, Kamarkhola, Khulna Range, Loudob, Pankhali, Sutarkhali, and Tildanga Union.
 The union parishads are subdivided into 26 mauzas and 97 villages.

-Dacope Municipality is subdivided into 9 wards and 15 mahallas.
+Chalna Municipality is subdivided into 9 wards and 15 mahallas.

 There is a War of Liberation mass killing site at Bazua High School courtyard and a War of Liberation monument, Smriti Amlan (in front of the upazila parisad building).

 NGO activities

-Operationally important NGOs are Bangladesh Association for Sustainable Development (BASD), Asa, BRAC, Caritas, Proshika, World Vision, Gonoshahajjo Sangstha, HEED Bangladesh, Step, WorldFish, Nabolok, Rupantar and Prodipon, Society for participatory Education, Development (SPED), Paschim Bajua students welfare Association, Bajua, Dacope, Khulna and Bangladesh Environment and Development Society.
+Operationally important NGOs are BRAC, NGO Forum For Public Health, Proshika, World Vision, Gonoshahajjo Sangstha, HEED Bangladesh, Step, and Prodipon.